Coordinate Descent Full Configuration Interaction for Excited States

 \subsubsection{Step 3: Coefficient compression}

 Throughout the algorithm, we keep all entries of $C$.
 While, for $B = HC$ without compression, the number of nonzeros in $HC$ is much larger than that in $C$.
-We cannot afford for doing so in memory.
+We cannot afford to store $HC$ in memory.
 Hence, we compress the representation of $B$.

 We use $\supp{B}$ to denote the set of determinants containing at least one nonzero coefficient, \latin{i.e.}, $\supp{B} = \{i: \max_k \abs{B_{i,k}} > 0\}$.
 Then we update and compress $B^\itell$ as follows, for $i = i^\itellp$,